Our Awesome Guide to Family-Friendly Wine Tasting in South Africa

 Rickety Bridge Winery

-The Franschhoek weather can be warmer and drier than other wine areas in the summer months so the pool was very welcome.
-The cottage is a little way out of Franschhoek town centre so you would need a car.
+The Franschhoek weather can be warmer and drier than other wine areas in the summer months so the pools in each of these places were very welcome.

 Somerset West Wine Farms